Only English-born players in team is unrealistic - Dyke

 "If I went to Spain and lived there for five years, I'm not going to play for Spain.
 For me, an English player should play for England really," added the midfielder, who is in the squad to face Montenegro in Friday's World Cup qualifier.

-England Under-21 manager Gareth Southgate compared the situation to that of players like Pietersen in the national cricket team.
+England under-21 manager Gareth Southgate compared the situation to that of the national cricket team, which has several overseas-born players.

 "We seem to have embraced the cricket team that has won the Ashes, but it is a really interesting, philosophical debate," the former England defender said.